Since taking over

 life long interest in the history of the west and its music with their

 musical experience.
-They have recorded and released six albums of
+They have recorded and released eight albums of

 traditional cowboy music interspersed with a few originals.